Description

 Risk and Exploitability

-Any password containing a NULL byte is truncated, so an attacker could construct a password that causes the keystore to use a much weaker key.
+Any password containing a NULL byte is truncated, a behavior described by CWE‑170, so an attacker could construct a password that causes the keystore to use a much weaker key.
 This behavior can be exploited locally, as the password is supplied to the library within a process.
-The vulnerability has no official CVSS score listed, and its EPSS score is not available.
-It is not listed in the CISA KEV catalog.
+The CVSS score of 9.8 indicates a critical severity, while the EPSS score of < 1% suggests a low likelihood of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
 It is inferred that the attack vector is local or in‑process, and that the reduced entropy could facilitate brute‑force attacks.

 Remediation